mosaicml/composer/docs/source/notes/distributed_training.rst

 The least communication-heavy option because the state dict for saving and loading is exactly what is used in FSDP.
 For save: each rank saves out the flattened model state shard they are responsibile for to a distinct checkpoint file.
 No gather needed.
 For load, each rank loads in the checkpoint file corresponding to their shard.
-No scatter needed.
+No scatter needed. **Note: state_dict_type='local' is deprecated in Composer for torch versions 2.0.0 or higher.**

 3. :code:`state_dict_type='sharded'`
 Each rank saves out an unflattened shard.
 Useful when using the checkpoint shard files for a non-FSDP use-case.